AshkanTavassoli/digiPay/README.md

 Just add h2 dependency (Suggestion: use provided pom and Maven) and run "runThisOne" class.

 ## Deployment
-First things first: Open ExtraCosts file(with any text editor) and add or delete any extra cost you like using provided pattern.
+First things first: Open ExtraCosts file(with any text editor) and add or delete any extra cost you like using provided pattern(After "/INPUT/").

 DO NOT TOUCH "/INPUT/" PART!
-`

 In order to use this in a live system: